bdahsan1999wd/js-practice-problems-three/js-array-tasks/README.md

 1. Create two arrays of your choice.
 2. Use the concat method to combine the two arrays into a new array.
 3. Print both the original arrays and the combined array using console.log().

+---

+### 6. Array to String with `join`

+**Instructions:**

+1. Declare an array of 5 colors.
+2. Use the `join` method to combine all elements into a single string separated by commas.
+3. Print the result in console.
+4. Also print the original array to show it is not changed.

+---

+### 7. Removing the First Element with `shift`

+**Instructions:**

+1. Create an array of 4 friends' names.
+2. Use the `shift` method to remove the first element.
+3. Print which element was removed.
+4. Print the updated array.

+---

+### 8. Adding an Element at the Beginning with `unshift`

+**Instructions:**

+1. Create an array of 3 programming languages.
+2. Use the `unshift` method to add one new language at the beginning.
+3. Print the new length of the array.
+4. Print the updated array.

+---

+### 9. Extracting and Modifying with `slice` and `splice`

+**Instructions:**

+1. Create an array of 6 numbers.
+2. Use the `slice` method to copy the first 3 numbers into a new array and print it.
+3. Use the `splice` method to remove 2 elements starting from index 2.
+4. Print the final modified array.